Callendar House: Museum

 Callendar House is being developed as a major heritage centre.
 The house interiors have since been restored to their former Georgian style glory.
 It is the principal museum in Falkirk district, as an art, history, and historic house museum.

-It has two magnificent reception rooms, the Pink Room (the Drawing Room) and the Green Room (the Morning Room), as well as a fully working Georgian period kitchen, dominated by a huge open fire, offering visitors the opportunity to step back into a world that has now gone.
-Staff in period costumes give insights into working conditions in the house over the centuries and prepare the same food that was enjoyed at the grand social occasions that once took place there.
+It has two reception rooms, the Pink Room (the Drawing Room) and the Green Room (the Morning Room), as well as a fully working Georgian period kitchen, dominated by a large open fire.
+Staff in period costumes are tasked with informing guests of the history of the house and preparing food that was served at social occasions that once took place there.

 Permanent exhibitions include "William Forbes' Falkirk" and "The Antonine Wall".
 The other galleries show around seven different exhibitions a year from all around the world.

 There is also a history research centre, where all of Falkirk's historical archives are kept, housed in the Victorian oak-panelled library.